-- Incorporate relevant theory, techniques, languages, and systems in developing computer-related solutions to practical problems. - Apply knowledge, concepts, and principles to facilitate the handling of changes in computer technology. - Use technology to research information and provide a critical analysis of alternatives in order to make informed decisions for organizations. - Apply standard system practices to the planning, implementation, management, and evaluation of information systems in an organization.
+- Incorporate relevant theory, techniques, languages, and systems in developing computer-related solutions to practical problems. - Apply appropriate knowledge, concepts, and principles to facilitate the management of change in computer technology. - Use technology to research information and provide a critical analysis of alternatives to help organizations make informed decisions. - Apply standard system practices to the planning, implementation, management, and evaluation of information systems in an organization.

 A minor in computer studies requires the completion of 15 semester hours of coursework chosen from courses in computer and information science, computer information technology, computer science, computer studies, and information systems management; at least 9 semester hours must be earned in courses numbered 300 or above.
-Courses may not duplicate those used to satisfy the student's major requirements.
-At least half of the credit for the minor must be taken with UMUC.
+Courses may not duplicate those used to satisfy requirements for the major.